-- Currently provide direct youth services in one of the ten community districts identified as having the highest community risk to child well-being by the Citizen’s Committee for Children, or;
+- Currently provide direct youth services in one of the eleven community districts identified as having the highest community risk to child well-being by the Citizen’s Committee for Children, or;

 - Have well-defined existing programming tailored specifically to Mexican-descent or LGBTQ youth, or;

 - Have leaders (Executive Director or CEO) who are people of color and/or members of the LGBTQ community.

 EligibilityAll YSCG applicants must be youth-serving community-based nonprofit organizations based in any of the five boroughs of New York City whose staff have direct programmatic contact with youth at the point of service.
 The applicant must meet at least one of the reducing inequality criteria and all organizational criteria.

 Reducing Inequality CriteriaApplicants must meet at least one of the following criteria: 1.
-Provide youth services in one of the ten community districts identified as having the highest community risk to child well-being by the Citizens’ Committee for Children: Bronx:
+Provide youth services in one of the eleven community districts identified as having the highest community risk to child well-being by the Citizens’ Committee for Children: Bronx: